 prudent, so as to give a true and fair view of the state of affairs of

-the Bank as on the 31st March, 2014, and of the profit and loss of the
+the Bank as on the 31st March 2015, and of the profit and loss of the

-Bank for the year ended on that date;
+bank for the year ended on that date;

-iii. that they have taken proper and sufficient care for the maintenance
+iii. that they have taken proper and sufficient care for the

-Banking Regulation Act, 1949 and State Bank of India Act, 1955 for
+provisions of the Banking Regulation Act, 1949 and State Bank of India

-and other irregularities;
+detecting frauds and other irregularities;

 iv. that they have prepared the annual accounts on a going concern